-Oklahoma State University Bioinformatics Graduate Certificate Program
+Oklahoma State University Bioinformatics Certification Graduate Program

-The mission of the OSU official campus-wide Bioinformatics Certificate Program is to train post-baccalaureate students in the techniques required to generate, analyze, and interpret complex biologically-derived data sets.
+The mission of the OSU official campus-wide Bioinformatics Certification Program is to train post-baccalaureate students in the techniques required to generate, analyze, and interpret complex biologically-derived data sets.
 The certificate program is a multi-disciplinary program that involves faculty in departments across the university and is administered through the Department of Biochemistry and Molecular Biology.
-The objectives of the Certificate Program are: to improve the employability of post-baccalaureate students; to consolidate interests from multiple departments into a cohesive curriculum; and to provide critical training for post-baccalaureate students to enhance the competitiveness of projects developed during and after their education at OSU.
+The objectives of the Certification Program are: to improve the employability of post-baccalaureate students; to consolidate interests from multiple departments into a cohesive curriculum; and to provide critical training for post-baccalaureate students to enhance the competitiveness of projects developed during and after their education at OSU.

 Primary Student Learning Outcomes for this program

 1. Students will understand the terminologies, technologies, and concepts used in the analysis of data related to genomes and genome structures.

 2. Students will acquire sufficient cross-disciplinary knowledge to independently design bioinformatics projects and organize collaborators of appropriate expertise across the core disciplines of life sciences, computer sciences, and statistics.